framps/raspiBackupDoc/en/src/multiple-backup-tasks.md

 # Multiple backup tasks

-Normally it is sufficient to use a back-up task that can be configured with the installer, to use.
+Normally, it is sufficient to use one back-up task that can be configured with the installer, to use.
 However, there are also scenarios in which several different backups are different times with different retention values need to be executed. must be executed.

 The *raspiBackup* installer only allows one backup task to be configured.
-Further backup tasks must be configured manually.
+Further backup tasks must then be configured manually.
 When configuring the *raspiBackup* options, an additional configuration file can be created and used.
-If only a few options are different, these options should be specified at runtime.
+If only a few options are different, these options should be added at runtime.
 Otherwise configuration must be updated manually each time the *raspiBackup* version is updated. manually.
-In the following, the name raspiBackup2 is used for the second backuptask.
+In the following, the name raspiBackup2 is used for the second backup task.

-## Configuration of the first backup task
+## Configuration of the first backuptask

-First, the first back-up task must be initially configured with the installer and further configuration options must then be adapted in the configuration file.
+First you configure the first backuptask with the installer and further configuration options must then be adapted in the configuration file.
 This configuration serves as a template for the second backuptask.

-## Configuration of the second backup task
+## Configuration of the second backuptask

-The following files must be duplicated in the same directory for the second back-up task:
+For the second backuptask, the following files must be duplicated in the same directory with the name raspiBackup2:

 * /etc/systemd/system/raspiBackup.timer
 * /etc/systemd/system/raspiBackup.service